 Q: Wiley’s experiences are supernatural and his belief system is irrational.
 What’s your point?

 RS: I don’t think Wiley’s ideas about the transit between life and death are any more irrational than those promoted by traditional religions.
 Whether they’re sanctioned by scripture and centuries of belief, or cooked up on the fly, the stories we tell about departure all amount to the same thing, don’t they?More About the Book

-About the Artwork and Animations
+About the Photos, Animations and Music